All Products

 Sample response

 x-oss-hash-crc64ecma indicates the 64-bit CRC value of the object.
-This value is calculated based on the ECMA-182 standard.
-An object generated by the CopyObject operation may not have this value.
+This 64-bit CRC value is calculated based on the CRC-64/XZ standard.
+The CopyObject operation does not guarantee that the generated object has a 64-bit CRC value.

 HTTP/1.1 200 OK